zsparal/api-documentation/source/reference/v1/refunds-api/create-refund.rst

 By supplying the optional ``amount`` parameter, you can issue a partial refund where the consumer is only refunded a fraction of the total payment.
-It is also possible to refund up to €25.00 more than the original transaction amount, for example to refund costs for returnment shipping.
+It is also possible to refund up to €25.00 more than the original transaction amount, for example to refund costs for return shipping.

 Refunds support descriptions, which we will show in the Dashboard, your exports and pass to the consumer if possible.